subhojit777/subhojit777.github.io/_posts/2015-08-09-create-views-programatically-drupal8.md

 modified_time: '2015-08-09'
 ---

-Creating views programmtically is quite different than we did in Drupal 7.
+Creating views programmatically is quite different than we did in Drupal 7.
 In Drupal 7 we have [`hook_views_default_views()`](https://api.drupal.org/api/views/views.api.php/function/hook_views_default_views/7 "hook_views_default_views()"), we don't have this hook in Drupal 8.
 We will use configuration manager in Drupal 8 for creating views programmatically.
 You can read more about Drupal 8 configuration manager [here](https://www.drupal.org/documentation/administer/config "Configuration Manager in Drupal 8").

 #### Before you continue...
 - You know how to create a basic module in Drupal 7, right?